vegaprotocol/specs/specs/0000-data-sourcing.md

 Once a halt market vote has been sucessful, the market is locked down and all assets frozen until a `release market` command is voted through governance.
 While halted, the oracle can be changed by another governance vote.
 Other market parameters can be updated during this time as well.

+The contest process will start automatically if, upon expiry, the oracle is unavailable.
+Again, during this time, oracle changes and other configuration governance will be available to Vega governance holders, Market Makers, and Participants in the given market.

 ## Oracle Queue
 [TODO]

 [TODO, maybe move Oracle Queue to own spec?]

+## External Vega Oracles
+Any value that is within the Vega network and visible to all the validators can be submitted to external blockchain oracles as a price provider for the wider DeFi space.
+These oracles often take the form of smart contracts on blockchains like Ethereum, but can also be made available on blockchains which allow key value pair storage such as bitcoin or stellar.

+[TODO: external oracle spec]